aayushsharma047/aayushsharma047/README.md

 ## Hey there 👋 Welcome to My Code Sanctuary 🚀🚀

 I'm Aayush, a passionate CS Grad with a love for coding, creating apps, managing projects and an unquenchable thirst for innovation.
-Currently immersed as a Cloud Support Engineer at [Amazon AWS](https://aws.amazon.com/).
+Currently immersed as a Cloud Engineer at [Amazon AWS](https://aws.amazon.com/).

 <div id="badges">
   <a href="https://www.linkedin.com/in/aayush1508/">